helmetsforall-admin/jekyll-theme-yat/_posts/2023-03-06-write-letters.md

 ---

 ## How You Can Help
-<p>Commercially avalable helmets do not properly accomadate ethnic hairstyles.
-We want to make a difference, and allow people in all communities to safely participate in helmeted activies.
+<p>Commercially available helmets do not properly accommodate ethnic hairstyles.
+We want to make a difference and allow people in all communities to safely participate in helmeted activies.
 Making a difference starts with you.
-By writting to inform helmet manufactuaers about this issue we can inspire change in our community and create a more inclusive future for everyone.</p>
+By writing to inform helmet manufacturers about this issue we can inspire change in our community and create a more inclusive future for everyone.</p>
-<p>These reasouces are designed to help make this process easier.
+<p>These resources are designed to help make this process easier.
 If you are interested in making a difference, please consider writing about your personal experiences with this issue, your ideas to make a difference, and your impressions of this issue.
 Together we can make a difference!</p>

 ## Talking Points For A Letter
 <p>Here are some points to include in your letter</p>
 * The safety risks of an improperly fitting hemet
-* How helmets do not properly accommodate certain hairstyles.
+* How helmets do not properly accommodate certain hairstyles
 * How this disproportionately effects certain ethnic groups
 * How this issue excludes some ethnic groups from activities that require helmets
 * If you have a personal experience with this issue consider sharing